Correlation length in random MPS and PEPS: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Andrea Coser, David Gosset and Ramis Movassagh for sharing various interesting thoughts at several points of this project.
-We are also extremely grateful to Henrik Wilming for pointing out to us a mistake in the first version of this work.
+We are also extremely grateful to Henrik Wilming for pointing out to us a mistake in the first version of this work and to Marius Lemm for noticing an imprecision in a later one.
 Finally, we would like to thank the two anonymous referees for their numerous and insightful comments, which truly helped in improving the presentation of our results.
 C.L.~acknowledges financial support from the French CNRS (project PEPS JCJC) and the French ANR (project Investissement d'Avenir ANR-11-LABX-0040).
 D.P.-G.~acknowledges financial support from the European Research Council (European Union's Horizon 2020 research and innovation programme, grant No.~648913), the Spanish MICINN (projects MTM2014-54240-P, MTM2017-88385-P and Severo Ochoa CEX2019-000904-S) and the Comunidad de Madrid (projects QUITEMAD+ S2013/ICE-2801 and P2018/TCS-4342).